 The purpose of this written test is to generate a pool of eligible candidates who are then placed on a list which is used to fill law enforcement positions throughout the state.
-For more information about the LEE as well as the Sheriff’s Officer job announcement, please click on the links below:
+For more information about the LEE, a free law enforcement entry-level exam preparatory course, as well as the Sheriff’s Officer job announcement, please click on the links below:

 When a vacancy occurs within the sheriff’s office, the Civil Service Commission is asked to provide the Union County Sheriff’s Office with a list of the highest ranked eligible candidates.
 This sets in motion our selection and hiring process.
 The eligibility list is generally valid for two years.

 Note: Applicants must be residents of Union County

 The Selection Process

 Criteria for Becoming a Sworn Member of the Union County Sheriff’s Office

 All qualified candidates will be considered for employment.
 The County of Union and the Union County Sheriff’s Office are Equal Opportunity and Affirmative Action Employers.
 The Union County Sheriff’s Office application procedure is designed to identify the most qualified candidates.
 At the completion of each stage of the application process, only qualified candidates will continue to be processed for possible employment.
 The decision to continue in this process and move a candidate forward is made based on the totality of the information available on each applicant.
 Only applicants that meet the high standards of the Union County Sheriff’s Office are selected to continue in the application process.

 Before you begin the process of applying for a position as a Sheriff’s Officer, you should know that:

 - Applicants must not have been convicted of an indictable offense or be presently under the indictable expungement, or have been convicted of any offense involving domestic violence.